chrpospiech/fix_local_mail/README.md

 The latter avoids confusion as the corrected emails are seen as newly imported emails that create new appropriate entries in the Akonadi database --- based in their name on path location.

+## Debugging

+To help with debugging and unit testing (not yet implemented), the list of mails in "/new/" directories can be ignored and an alternative path to a database can be provided via command line options.

 ## Lessons Learned